RasmussenLab/vamb/README.md

 where `SEP` in the {Separator} chosen in step 3, e.g. `C` in that example, `OUT` is the name of the output directory to create, `FASTA` the path to the FASTA file and `BAM1` the path to the first BAM file.
 You can also use shell globbing to input multiple BAM files: `my_bamdir/*bam`.

-Note that if you provide insufficient memory (RAM) to Vamb, it will run very slowly.
+Note that if you provide insufficient memory (RAM) to Vamb, it will run very slowly due to [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).
 Make sure you don't run out of RAM!

 __6) Postprocess the results__